 Walden utilizes the services of many volunteers throughout the year.
 This contribution of services by the volunteers is not recognized in the financial statements, unless the services received (a) create or enhance nonfinancial assets, or (b) require specialized skills which are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The donated services for the year ended June 30, 2020 did not meet the requirements above; therefore, no amounts were recognized in the financial statement.
+The donated services for the years ended June 30, 2021 and 2020 did not meet the requirements above; therefore, no amounts were recognized in the financial statements.

-Walden received in-kind contributions totaling \$48,671 for the year ended June 30, 2020, included in grants and contributions in the statements of activities.
+Walden received in-kind contributions totaling \$29,050 and \$48,671 for the years ended June 30, 2021 and 2020, respectively, included in grants and contributions in the statements of activities.